-If you are consistently achieving a particular goal, add a new goal to help you continue on your pathway to success.
+If you consistently meet a particular goal, add a new goal to help continue your pathway to success.

-Reward yourself for your successes!
+Reward yourself for your achievements!
 Recognize when you're meeting your goals and be proud of your progress.
-Use non-food rewards, such as a bouquet of freshly picked flowers, a sports outing with friends, or a relaxing bath.
+Use non-food rewards, such as a bouquet of fresh flowers, a sports outing with friends, or a relaxing bath.
 Rewards help keep you motivated on the path to better health.